Immersion Performance

 Writer/Director/Installations

 Taken apart, as in autopsy, it strains and fragments, laments, and groans, and lashes out with sexual angst and sweaty frustration.
-Screens scatter randomly throughout the candle-lit landscape, showing 1960s home movie family holiday clips over and over, backward and forwards, excerpts from a Fred Astaire dancing extravaganza, and unrecognizable black and white action films.
 Scenes ebb and flow as the audience floats, adrift, overwhelmed by images and sound.
-Sensate, intemperate immersion.
-Oddly enough, “w(hole)” weaves together with satisfying symphonic grace.
+Sensate, intemperate immersion. “w(hole)” weaves together with satisfying symphonic grace.
 Emerge refreshed, cleansed, jubilant.

 —Dallas Examiner

 Scenes spark around us like a long tail of igniting firecrackers.
 Another room is illuminated.
 Next, a vignette.
-Soon, all are available for exploration.
 The twisting paths feel like the unfathomable tunneling of memory storage, but the lives we're moving through are not our own.
 Even the sound, anchored scene by scene, bleeds gently into the next.
 We're fumbling into another's databank, threading together the experiences as we travel.

 —Dallas Observer